How to stay motivated this January

 Break a task down into clear, manageable steps:

-With your child, have an open discussion about their lack of focus.
-Here you can speak about the value to be gained from following the task/activity through to the end: will it help them with their future aspirations?
+Have an open discussion about goals with your child.
+You can speak about the value to be gained from following the tasks and activites through to the end, and explain how it will it help them with their future aspirations.

 Offer an incentive:

-If they know for example that after they complete their homework they will be allowed to watch their favourite television programme, they will be better motivated to complete it.
-Once you know what works best as a motivator you can build your rewards around that.
+If your child knows, for example, that after they complete their homework, they will be allowed to play their favourite computer game, they will be better motivated to do their homework.
+Once you know what works best as a motivator, you can build your rewards around that.
+Likewise, If you know you can play your favourite computer game after you put the laundry away,

 The Kumon Maths and English Programmes aim to develop independent learners who are able to focus and concentrate on an activity for a sustained period of time, and see it through to the end.
 In completing their worksheets, not only do the students get into the routine of daily study, they develop the mindset, perseverance, and positive attitude to stay motivated on a task.
 In each new topic they master, the students see for themselves the real differences their efforts and commitment to their Kumon study are having, both academically and personally, and this encourages them to continue striving to reach their full potential.